tlin31/leetcode/notes/Concurrency.md

 ```

-As we can see, in the normal case, we expect that the balance would never become negative after the execution of the function, which is also the desired behavior of the function.

 However, unfortunately we could run into a race condition where the balance becomes negative.
 Here is how it could happen:

 Imagine we have 2 threads invoking the function at the same time with different input parameters, e.g. for thread #1, withdraw(amount=400) and for thread #2, withdraw(amount=200).
 The execution of the two threads is scheduled as the graph below, where at each time instance, we run exclusively only a statement from either threads.

 ![fig 1](https://leetcode.com/problems/print-in-order/Figures/1114/1114_race_condition.png)

-As one can see, at the end of the above execution flow, we would end up with a negative balance, which is not a desired output.

 ### Race-free Concurrency